Loss landscapes and optimization in over-parameterized non-linear systems and neural networks: Introduction

-In that case, the loss function is simply the empirical loss, e.g., the square loss $\L(\rvw) = \frac{1}{2}\sum_{i=1}^N \|f(\rvw;\rvx_i)-\rvy_i\|^2$.
-For multi-class classification problems, both the prediction $f(\rvw;\rvx_i)$ and labels $\rvy_i$ (one-hot vector) are $c$-dimensional vectors, where $c$ is the number of classes.
-In this case, we are in fact solving $n= N\times c$ equations\footnote{$N\times (c-1)$ independent equations if the labels are normalized to add to one.}.
-Similarly, for multi-output regression with $c$ outputs, we have $n= N\times c$ equations.
+Mathematically, it is equivalent to solving, exactly or approximately, a system of $n$ equations\footnote{The same setup works for multiple outputs.
+For examples for multi-class classification problems both the prediction $f(\rvw;\rvx_i)$ and labels $\rvy_i$ (one-hot vector) are $c$-dimensional vectors, where $c$ is the number of classes.
+In this case, we are in fact solving $n\times c$ equations.
+Similarly, for multi-output regression with $c$ outputs, we have $n\times c$ equations. }.
+Aggregating them in a single map (and suppressing the dependence on the training data in the notation) we write: